 We maintain up-to-date lists of the vessels for which we provide seafarers.

-We aim to acknowledge, investigate and resolve all complaints within 14 working days of receipt.
+We endeavor to resolve complaints within 14 days.